ShowCoin/show-ios/README.md

-    There is a combination of encrypted database, general database, serialization and key string storage, and different storage method could be adopted according to different security level requirement and
+    There is a combination of encrypted database, general database, serialization and key string storage, and different storage method could be adopted according to different security level requirement and specific usage scenario.
+The storage part is deeply encapsulated for easy invocation and debugging.

+5.Account module

+    This module is used to store users' information and determine the state of the user.
+The whole project shares this module which is designed as a singleton.